'So far so good' - Kanu provides Arteta rating as Arsenal manager | Goal.com

 'So far so good' - Kanu provides Arteta rating as Arsenal manager

-After losing 2-1 at home to Chelsea, Arteta has led the North Londoners to a seven-game unbeaten run, with three wins and four draws.
+After losing 2-1 at home to Chelsea, Arteta has led the north Londoners to a seven-game unbeaten run in all competitions, with three wins and four draws.

-Although Arsenal are currently 11th in the English top-flight log with 31 points from 25 league outings, the ex-Nigeria international gave the tactician a pass mark, while hoping that the team keeps improving.
+Although Arsenal are currently 11th in the English top flight with 31 points from 25 league outings, ex-Nigeria international Kanu gave the tactician a pass mark, while hoping that the team keeps improving.

 “So far so good, I don’t think he is doing badly.
 Everybody loves him and he is trying to organise the team and also impose his own system,” Kanu told Goal.